oatlog/oatlog/doc/report/main.typ

 E-graphs are, at their core, a solution to the node duplication illustrated in
 @fig_background_dag_duplicated, where identical usages of syntactically different inputs result in duplicated storage within an expression DAG.
 E-graphs do this not by representing functions
-#footnote[There is an e-graph variant called slotted e-graphs @slotted_egraph which deduplicate data
+#footnote[There is an e-graph variant called slotted e-graphs @slotted_egraph which deduplicates data
 using functions.], but by grouping syntactically different, but semantically equal expressions into the same equivalence class.